sospedra/tsil/README.md

 // ]
 ```

-Then we modify whatever we need withour worrying about structures:
+Then we modify whatever we need without worrying about structures:

 ```js
 const withChanges = flat.map((node) => {